RadiantLabs/bc-sensitivity-analysis/README.md

 npm run build
 ```

+## Datastore

+Uses a single Zustand datastore for global state management
+Can use Redux devtools in Chrome to view and manipulate state

 ## Notes

 Top ranked inputs to model: To find top ranked, sort by cumulative std dev